written by

 Teardown: How Freshbooks Content Marketing Strategy attracts Small Businesses

-Content Marketing Teardowns 8 min read
+Content Marketing 8 min read

 Today we're taking a close look at how Freshbooks (a cloud accounting software) content marketing strategy attracts small business owners.
 Since 2004, Freshbooks has served more than 20 million users, so they're doing something right.